-Acceptable Computer and Associated Network Use Policy
+Acceptable Technology and Associated Network Use Policy- On and Off School Grounds

-The purpose of the Red Clay Consolidated School District computer network is to promote the exchange of information to further education and research and is consistent with the mission of the Red Clay Consolidated School District.
+The purpose of the Red Clay Consolidated School District computer network is to promote the exchange of information to further education and is consistent with the mission of the Red Clay Consolidated School District.

-Access to Red Clay Consolidated School District computers and the associated district network is a privilege not a right.
+Access to Red Clay Consolidated School District devices and the associated district network is a privilege not a right.
 If a user violates any of the acceptable use provisions outlined in this document, future access will be denied.
 Some violations may also constitute a criminal offense and may result in legal action.
 Any user violating these provisions, applicable state and federal laws, or posted classroom and school policies is subject to loss of access privileges and any other Red Clay Consolidated School District disciplinary options.